• Templates & Playbooks

 Most decision-makers read emails on their phones, often while in line for coffee or between meetings.
 If your email is a wall of text, it will be deleted in seconds.
 Your message must be easy to scan in under 30 seconds.
 Use short sentences and break your text into small paragraphs of just two or three lines.
 White space is your friend.
 This ensures your email is easy to read on any screen.
 A clean, mobile-friendly format shows respect for the recipient's time and makes it much more likely you'll get a reply.

-Tools to Send Better Cold Emails at Scale
+My Favorite Tools for Cold Emailing at Scale

 Sending cold emails one by one isn't an option when you have a quota to hit.
 But blasting out hundreds of generic messages won't work either.
 The goal is to send personalized, relevant emails at scale.
 The right tools help you do this without spending hours on manual work.
 They automate the repetitive parts of outreach so you can focus on the conversations that matter.